GodSpeeD-17/STM32F103C8T6_BareMetal/BareMetal/Driver/Timer/TIMER_ARCHITECTURE.md

 bootstrap for the admitted blocking polling-delay service that first validates a 72 MHz Timer kernel clock, then delegates the canonical configuration to `TIM_Config()`.
+`TIM_GetInputClockFrequency()` exposes the RCC-derived Timer kernel clock without Timer MMIO or a Timer clock-gate precondition so policy layers can calculate their explicit prescaler values after System/Core clocks stabilize.
-`TIM_GetProgrammedTickFrequency()` remains as an observational calculation from the live Timer kernel clock and programmed PSC value.
+`TIM_GetProgrammedTickFrequency()` remains the separate observational calculation from that live Timer kernel clock and the programmed PSC value.

 `TIM_BlockingDelayUs()` is a blocking polling helper for a dedicated Timer that the application successfully allocated through `TIM_ConfigForBlockingDelay()` and has not